The Moser-Tardos Framework with Partial Resampling: The Partial Resampling Algorithm

+We say that $C$ is a \emph{fractional hitting-set for $\mathcal B$} if $C$ is a fractional hitting-set for every $B \in \mathcal B$. \end{definition}

+We now introduce our main algorithm, which we refer to as the \emph{Partial Resampling Algorithm (PRA)}; this requires as input a fractional hitting-set $Q$ for the set of bad-events $\mathcal B$.

-The main difference between the PRA and the MT algorithms is that in MT, if there is a bad event that is currently true, we would resample \emph{all} the variables which it depends upon.
-Here, we only resample a (carefully-chosen, random) subset of these variables.
+The main difference between the PRA and the MT algorithm is that the latter would resample \emph{all} the variables of a true bad-event.
+The PRA only resamples a (carefully-chosen, random) subset of these variable.
+In fact, with an appropriate choice of fractional hitting-set, the \emph{trivial hitting-set}, the PRA essentially degenerates into the MT algorithm.